danielwertheim/mynatsclient/README.md

 # MyNatsClient
-## Why a new one when there's an official project?
-Because I wanted one that leaves .Net4.0 behind and therefore offers `async` constructs.
-And I also wanted one that is reactive and supports [ReactiveExtensions](https://github.com/Reactive-Extensions/Rx.NET), by being based around `IObservable<T>`.
-And I also wanted to keep as much of the domain language of NATS as possible, but not strictly be following/limited to the APIs of other NATS client, but instead offer one that fits the .NET domain and one that is a .NET client first and foremost and not a port.
+A **.NET Core enabled**, `async` and [ReactiveExtensions](https://github.com/Reactive-Extensions/Rx.NET) (RX) friendly client for [NATS Server](https://nats.io).
+It's RX friendly cause it's based around `IObservable<T>`.
+It keeps as much of NATS domain language as possible but does not limit itself to follow the APIs of other NATS clients, but instead offer one that fits the .NET domain and one that first and foremost is a client written for .NET.
+Not GO or JAVA or Foo.

+It offers both simple and advanced usage.
+By default it's configured to auto reply on heartbeat pings and to reconnect on failures.
+You can seed it with multiple hosts in a cluster.
+So if one fails it will reconnect to another one.

+If one of your in-process observer subscription fails, it will not unsubscribe them.
+It will however invoke the observers `OnError` callback.
+This is done so that one failing message against a certain subject does not prevent future messages from being handled.

+It keeps track of stats of when last contact to a server was, so that it can send a `PING` to see if server is still alive.

+Instead of relying on background flushing like other clients do, it **auto flushes** for each `PUB`.
+You can also use the construct `client.PubMany` to publish many messages and get one flush for them all.
+Finally **you can also control the flushing manually**.

+It supports:

+- Pub-Sub
+- Request-Response
+- Queue groups

 ## Metrics
-There are some posts on this on my blog.
-The most interesting one would be: [MyNatsClient - It flushes, but so can you](http://danielwertheim.se/mynatsclient-it-flushes-but-so-can-you/)
+Fast?
+Yes it is.
+More info can be found here: [MyNatsClient - It flushes, but so can you](http://danielwertheim.se/mynatsclient-it-flushes-but-so-can-you/)

-## DotNet Core
-Yes it does support DotNet Core.
-From [v0.3.0-b1](https://www.nuget.org/packages/MyNatsClient/0.3.0-b1)

 ## License
-Have fun using it ;-) [MIT](https://github.com/danielwertheim/mynatsclient/blob/master/LICENSE.txt)
+MyNatsClient is licensed under [MIT](https://github.com/danielwertheim/mynatsclient/blob/master/LICENSE.txt) so have fun using it.

+## Release notes
+They are kept separately [here](https://github.com/danielwertheim/mynatsclient/blob/master/ReleaseNotes.md).

 ## Install NuGet Package
 If you just want the client and not the Reactive Extensions packages, use: